Our unique posture & core strength method… on a table!

 After teaching six years in the Department of Education at the University of Montreal she was invited to teach at the National Theatre School of Canada, where she introduced The Fitness Table Method in 1980.
 She opened her Studio in 1985 to introduce this method to the general public, it has also been taught at The National Theatre School of Canada, The Ecole Superieure de Danse du Quebec, McGill Opera Co, and to several musicians of the Faculty of the University of Montreal.

-- To be the expert and chosen authority in British Columbia on teaching and training about posture, movement, and spinal health.
+- To be the expert and chosen authority in Alberta on teaching and training about posture, movement, and spinal health.

 - To deliver a program that is comprehensive, empowering, and provides a long-term solution for people suffering from chronic pain, or physical dysfunction related to injury or age.